 Overview and Motivation

-In a globalizing economy, understanding international trade is important to understanding the economy as a whole.
+In a global economy, understanding international trade is important to understanding the economy as a whole.
 However, most data on international trade allots the total value of the final product to the country that manufactured it.
 This would be an accurate measurement if it were not for the fact that many countries do not produce the entirety of a product from raw materials, often importing components or labor from elsewhere.
 In this case, it is more useful to assign numerical values based on the percentage that has truly been contributed by that country, in order to show a different perspective on international trade and productivity than the traditional final product-focused data we are often presented with.

 We will be looking at the Trade in Value Added initiative (more details under Data), which has brought together several existing areas of world trade to attempt to gain a better picture of flows and the overall economic impact – International Trade Statistics, Input-Output Tables and Bilateral Trade Database by Industry.
 The resulting database provides a substantive basis for some myth-busting analysis: e.g. how much of the value-added of your IPhone comes from China, and how much is actually value-added from other countries (such as design, research, raw materials, etc.).